rust-lang/rust-project-goals/src/2024h2/Polonius.md

 ### Support needed from the project

 We expect most support to be needed from the types team, for design, reviews, interactions with the trait solver, and so on.
 We expect [Niko Matsakis][niko], leading the polonius working group and design, to provide guidance and design time, and [Michael Goulet][errs] and [Matthew Jasper][matthew] to help with reviews.

-We expect little design input to be needed from the lang team, compared to two-way communication.
-Niko Matsakis co-leading the lang team would be able to be a liaison when needed.

 [niko]: https://github.com/nikomatsakis
 [errs]: https://github.com/compiler-errors